Causal Representation Learning from Multimodal Biomedical Observations: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this work, we first provide the component-wise identifiability on the grouped observation with minor assumptions, and develop a theoretically grounded framework for recovering latent causal variables from multi-modal observations.
-Extensive experimental results on synthetic and real-world datasets demonstrate the practical effectiveness of our approach, with strong performance in terms of identifiability and causal inference. \textbf{Limitations:} Empirically, our framework assumes prior knowledge of the number of latent variables in each modality, which may be unrealistic in real-world scenarios.
-One intuitive solution to this limitation is to introduce a mask layer within the network, allowing the model to automatically optimize and identify the minimal set of latent variables during training.
-Additionally, a detailed evaluation against the quantitative benchmarks used in biological models remains an area for future exploration.
-Theoretically, certain real-world circumstances may involve dense causal connections incompatible with Condition~\ref{cond:component_identification}.
-In this case, one may be compelled to adopt parametric model assumptions in prior work (e.g., \citet{morioka2024causal}).
-Similarly, Condition~\ref{subsec:subspace_identification} may be violated when one modality is spuriously connected to others.
-In this case, one may resort to functional constraints on $g_{\vecx^{(m)}}$~\citep{zheng2022identifiability,buchholz2022function} or auxiliary information~\citep{hyvarinen2019nonlinear,khemakhem2020variational}.
+In this work, we develop a theoretically grounded framework for recovering latent causal variables from multi-modal observations.
+Extensive experimental results on synthetic and real-world datasets demonstrate the practical effectiveness of our approach. \textbf{Limitations:} Empirically, our framework assumes prior knowledge of the number of latent variables in each modality, which may be unrealistic in real-world scenarios.
+Additionally, a detailed evaluation against the quantitative benchmarks used in biomedical models remains an area for future exploration.